huggingface/blog/llama2.md

 ## How to Prompt Llama 2

-One of the unsung advantages of open-access models is that you have full control over the _system prompt_ in chat applications.
-This is essential to specify the behaviour of your chat assistant –and even imbue it with some personality–, but it's unreachable in models served behind APIs.
+One of the unsung advantages of open-access models is that you have full control over the `system` prompt in chat applications.
+This is essential to specify the behavior of your chat assistant –and even imbue it with some personality–, but it's unreachable in models served behind APIs.

 If you take a close look at the source code of our Llama 2 70B demo, you can see [how the system prompt is formatted](https://huggingface.co/spaces/ysharma/Explore_llamav2_with_TGI/blob/dc2b3191cca384687bbed001fcb6baedaf8d732b/app.py#L38-L42) with delimiters around the [instructions given to the system](https://huggingface.co/spaces/ysharma/Explore_llamav2_with_TGI/blob/main/app.py#L12) and the text entered by the user.